 Wedding Package – at only $379 (discounted from $540)

 Group Classes are an introduction to the experience of dancing with different partners, and a chance for students to become familiar with a variety of dance patterns.

 Rotation of partners throughout the class allows dancers to practice steps with a variety of partners.
 This format promotes comfort dancing with different partners and the camaraderie that goes along with a shared learning experience.

 Group lessons are available every week in the traditional Ballroom styles and the latest Nightclub and Social dance styles.

-Our goal is to offer classes are appropriate for every level from beginner through advanced competitor.
+Our goal is to offer classes that are appropriate for every level from beginner to the advanced competitor.